JSMassmann/jsmassmann.github.io/index.md

 I live in the UK and speak English fluently, and I used to speak German natively.
 My Myers-Briggs personality type is INTP-T.

+You can reach me by email at sylvie@83c.nl.

 # Academia-related

 Here's where I'll put a repository of all my papers, slides, etc. related to my formal academic pursuit of mathematics.

+My ORCID is 0009-0003-8458-4700.
+My Erdős number is <code>NaN</code>.
+I'm the author of OEIS sequence A368423.

 ## My research interests